metnias/metnias.github.io/_posts/2023-03-08-starting-this-blog.md

 for (i = 0; ; i++) if (S.Contains(j - L[i])) { W.WriteLine($"{j} = {L[i]} + {j - L[i]}"); goto L; }
 ```

-So I calcuated all prime numbers under that max limit beforehand using the Sieve of Eratosthenes,
+So I pre-calculated all prime numbers under that max limit beforehand using the Sieve of Eratosthenes,
 and store them in List (to use index) and HashSet (to use Contains with O(1)).

 And for each input, I searched the minimum prime number that satisfies the condition.